thetrainerops-code/thetrainerops/_posts/2026-05-14-the-client-info-you-should-be-tracking.md

 ---

 Most personal trainers are great at training.
-The actual coaching part, like reading a client's movement, adjusting load, or cueing a squat, is what you got into this.
+The actual coaching part (reading a client's movement, adjusting load, or cueing a squat) is what you got into this.

 The business side however is a different story.